Hydrodynamics, anomaly inflow and bosonic effective field theory: Hydrodynamics in chiral backgrounds

 If e.g. the right $(+)$ Weyl is probed by a gauge background and the left $(-)$ one is not, we would expect that there are solutions of the equations of motion with vanishing $(-)$ current.
 The current $J_{+cov}=J_{cov}+ \tilde J_{cov}$ was found before in \eqref{chi-curr-4d}.
 Next we check whether the difference of currents $J_{-cov}=J_{cov}- \tilde J_{cov}$ can vanish, thus proving chiral splitting in the 3+1d Dirac hydrodynamics.

 From \eqref{jcov4d-eqm}, \eqref{jtcov4d-eqm}, we find (for $\a=1/3$):

 In these relations, we used the first equation of motion \eqref{chi-eq-m} but not the second one $d\pi d\pi+dAdA/3=0$.

-We remark that in chiral backgrounds the vector and axial currents have same anomalies, as it is verified for \eqref{diff-curr} by using the remaining equation of motion.
-It follows that the difference \eqref{diff-curr} actually is an exact form $dX$.
+We remark that in chiral backgrounds the current \eqref{diff-curr} has no anomaly, as verified by using the remaining equation of motion.
+It follows that \eqref{diff-curr} actually is an exact form $dX$.
 However, it does not vanish as a consequence of the equations of motion, not even for $A=0$.
 Therefore, the two chiralities are always coupled.

 Let us remark that a physical instance of a single Weyl is at the boundary of the 4+1d topological insulators, so it should be possible to obtain its hydrodynamic description by the methods outlined in this work.
 Presumably one should start from the `two-fluid' 4+1d topological theory described in Section \ref{sec:431} and decouple it in two symmetric parts.